-Years Two-Four - Recommendations
+Years Two-Four - SAES Annual Report and Working on Recommendations

-No report is scheduled during these years unless a school is on provisional or probationary status or there is a need for a Substantive Change Report.
+No report is scheduled during these years unless a school's accreditation level is provisional or probationary and the Standards Committee has required a Special Interim Report, or there is a need for a Substantive Change Report.
 Planning and work done on the individual section recommendations made in the Report of the On-Site Visiting Team prepares the school for the next step in the process.

-Year Five - Five Year Interim Report
+Year Five - SAES Annual Report and Five-Year Interim Report

-The emphasis in this report is the status of all recommendations listed in the Report of the On-Site Visiting Team.
+The emphasis in the Five-Year Interim Report is the status of all recommendations listed in the Report of the On-Site Visiting Team.
 Additionally, the school will submit documents, copies of newly formed policies, and answers to questions about Episcopal Identity, Governance and Financial Management, and Instructional Quality.

-Years Six-Eight - Continued Work Toward School Improvement
+Years Six-Eight - SAES Annual Report and Continued Work Toward School Improvement